davidcalikes/portfolio-project-one/README.md

     * As a user, I want to find out more about Cumasc Gael.

-    * As a User, I want to find the most relevant information quickly and intuitivly.
+    * As a User, I want to find the most relevant information quickly and effortlessly.

     * As a user, I want access to exclusive media content.